Jeff Francis: Colorado Rockies

 Francis was selected in the 1st round (9th overall) by the Colorado Rockies in the 2002 Major League Baseball draft.
 Along with Adam Loewen, who was selected at fourth overall in the same draft, the two received much publicity as they were drafted higher than any other Canadian baseball players up to that time.
-Francis was signed by Greg Hopkins.

 In 2004, Francis was named Minor League Player of the Year by both Baseball America and USA Today, becoming the first player in Colorado Rockies organizational history to win either of the awards.
 He became the fourth player to be honoured in the same season by both publications, joining Andruw Jones (1995–1996), Rick Ankiel (1999), and Josh Beckett (2001).
 Combined between Double-A Tulsa and Triple-A Colorado Springs, Francis went 16–3 with a 2.21 ERA and .194 average against in 24 starts.
 He struck out 196 batters in 154.2 innings pitched, for a ratio of 11.4 per nine innings.
 He had more strikeouts than hits (108) and walks (29) combined.